It is estimated that as many as 30% of all children will be affected by Turner’s tooth.

 There are cases where your child can develop white spots on their teeth, which are called “Turner’s tooth.”
 The technical term for Turner’s tooth is hypoplasia, and it is a condition that leads to a reduction in thickness of the tooth’s enamel in kids.
 The problem isn’t just cosmetic; it can also lead to tooth sensitivity and make your child’s teeth more susceptible to tooth decay.
 The worst part is that it leaves a polka-dot appearance on your youngster’s pearly whites.

 Turner’s tooth is something that children typically don’t outgrow when their baby teeth fall out.
 It can affect their adult and permanent teeth.
-Sometimes seen as white dots, there are also times when the dots can appear yellower in nature and stand out more.
-Turner’s tooth can be caused by an infection that a child has when they still have their baby teeth.
-Sometimes it is the result of trauma to the front teeth caused by the permanent set pushing their way underneath to find a spot, and creating damage to the adult teeth trying to come in.
+Sometimes seen as white dots, there are times when the dots can appear yellower in nature and stand out more.
+An infection can cause Turner’s tooth that a child has when they still have their baby teeth.
+Sometimes it is the result of trauma to the front teeth caused by the permanent set pushing their way underneath to find a spot and damage the adult teeth trying to come in.
 Another cause could be an auto accident or any significant trauma that a child experiences early on.
 It is estimated that as many as 30% of all children will be affected by Turner’s tooth.

 Early Detection is Key

 If you notice that your child’s permanent teeth are stained or discolored, it is always a good idea to consult a dentist.
-If they have Turner’s tooth, then it is correctable, and the best way to handle it is through prevention instead of trying to undo the damage afterward.
-Regular exams are a great way to monitor it, and if your child has had significant physical trauma, then it is an excellent idea to consult a St. Louis pediatric dentist to make sure that the repercussions aren’t lasting and that you can find a way to reverse them.
+If they have Turner’s tooth, then it is correctable, and the best way to handle it is through prevention instead of undoing the damage afterward.
+Regular exams are a great way to monitor it.
+If your child has had significant physical trauma, then it is an excellent idea to consult a St. Louis pediatric dentist to make sure that the repercussions aren’t lasting and that you can find a way to reverse them.

 St. Louis Pediatric Dentistry